LMH01/MGT2_Mod_Tool/README.md

 - **Share your modifications**
     - It is supported to export genres, publishers/developer, themes, engine features and gameplay features, to be loaded later.
 Here is how it works:
         - First you will need to export the selected genre/publisher.
 For that you have to go into the **share** menu, there you have to click **export genre/publisher** or **export all**.
 Select the genre/publisher that you would like to export now from the list and click ok.
 The needed files are now copied into a folder, open this folder by clicking yes on the next step.
 To share the genre/publisher you simply have to copy that folder and give it to your friend.
-        - To import mods you have to click **Import All** in the mod menu and select the folder where your mods are saved.
+        - To import mods you have to click **Import from file system** in the mod menu and select the folder where your mods are saved.
 The program then scans all folders for mods and displays a summary of what can be imported.
 Just click **ok**, and the program will import the files.
-You can also import just a specific type of mod, the button for that is found under the respective modification.
+        - You can also import mods by using a direct download url.
+For a list of mods you can take a look [here](https://github.com/LMH01/MGT2_Mod_Tool/discussions/34).
 - **Edit the `NpcGames.txt` file**
     - You can add or remove a genre id to/from this file.
 This has the effect that games released by NPC-Companies can have the specified genre.
     - Additionally, you can change the chance with which the genre id should be added to the file.
 (100% = All games will have the corresponding genre as genre)